CommonWealthRobotics/CaDoodle/README.md

 All scripts will be compatible BowlerStudio scripts.

-UI will be laid out in SceneBuilder.
+UI will be laid out in SceneBuilder / JavaFX.

+OpenJDK 17

+# Hardware Requirements

+The following platforms will be targeted:

+* Windows
+* Mac OS (Intel and Aarch64)
+* Linux Ubuntu .deb and flatpack)

+16 gb of ram is required.

+The following platforms will not be targeted:

+* ChromeOS
+* Androind
+* iOS